dzuk-mutant/Helium/readme.md

 Thorium is mostly just an array of prebuilt pieces and a variety of specific overrides to flatten out certain CSS behaviours.
 It also encourages a hearty use of Flexbox.

-This doesn't do polyfills and doesn't support browsers from more than 5 years ago (as a general rule, some are much sooner).
+This doesn't intentionally support browsers from more than 5 years ago (as a general rule, some are much sooner).
 I try to aim for stuff that's at least 90% compatible in the present according to caniuse.com.

 This is also a personal project and isn't necessarily structured in the best way or totally stable.
 So be careful about that.